slowernews/wisdom-tldr/chapters/3-1_action_preparation.md

 > *"The world doesn’t have the luxury of waiting for complete answers before it takes action."
 -- Daniel Gilber [1957]*

-Fast decisions are a competitive advantage but most people get paralyzed by over thinking.
-If you don’t decide timely somebody will do it for you.
+If you don’t decide timely, someone else will decide for you.

+Fast decisions are a competitive advantage.
+Most people paralyze themselves with overthinking.

 Hints:

-- Default to no. (Steve Jobs)
+- Default to no (Steve Jobs).
-- «Hell yes or no».
-Say no to things you aren’t really excited about doing.
-(Derek Sivers)
+- Hell yes or no. Say no to anything you’re not genuinely excited about (Derek Sivers).
-- No to any decision that requires a calculator or computer.
-(Warren Buffett)
+- No to any decision that requires a calculator or computer (Warren Buffett).
-- With two equally difficult paths, choose the one more painful in the sort term.
-Pain avoidance is creating an illusion of equality.
-(Naval Ravikant)
+- With two equally difficult paths, choose the one more painful in the short term.
+Pain avoidance often creates the illusion of equality (Naval Ravikant).
-- Choose the one that may produce most serendipity down the line.
+- Choose the path with the most potential serendipity down the line.
 - Is the decision reversible or irreversible?
-If it is reversible, make it fast and without perfect information.
-If is irreversible, slow down and ensure that you understand the problem.
-(Jeff Bezos)
+Reversible, decide fast with imperfect info.
+Irreversible, slow down and understand the problem deeply (Jeff Bezos).
-- Optimal decisions occur with 70% of the information.
-Anything less and you’ll probably make a bad decision.
-Anything more and you’re probably wasting time on something that is unlikely to change the outcome.
-(Jeff Bezos)
+- Optimal decisions happen at \~70% information.
+Less and you’ll probably make a bad decision.
+More and you’re probably wasting time on low impact details.
+(Jeff Bezos).

 > *"To beat the bureaucracy, make your problem their problem." (...)
 "If you have to take it or leave it, leave it."